-Moreover many entrepreneurs often ask, “What is meant by one person company” when comparing it to a sole proprietorship.
+Moreover, many entrepreneurs often ask how one person company is different from a sole proprietorship.
 The fundamental differences include:

 - Taxation: An OPC typically enjoys a different tax regime and benefits than a sole proprietorship, making it a more attractive option for new business owners.